eniware-org/Cloud-Foundry-Installation/docs/_sources/MAAS.rst.txt

 1.2.
 Installation
 ------------------

-First, you need to have fresh install of `Ubuntu Server 16.04 TLS <http://releases.ubuntu.com/16.04/>`_ on the machine that will be hosting both the MAAS Rack and Region Controllers.
+First, you need to have fresh install of `Ubuntu Server 18.04 LTS <http://releases.ubuntu.com/18.04/>`_ on the machine that will be hosting both the MAAS Rack and Region Controllers.

+In our case, as a hosting machine is used VM machine created in **ESXi 6.5** (`VMware ESXi <https://www.vmware.com/products/esxi-and-esx.html>`_).
+You can use the ESXi client `vSphere Client <https://www.vmware.com/go/download-vsphere#open_source>`_.

 The configuration of the network is depends on your own infrastructure (see the `Ubuntu Server Network Configuration <https://help.ubuntu.com/lts/serverguide/network-configuration.html>`_ documentation for further details on modifying your network configuration).

+For the purposes of this documentation, the IP address configured for the MAAS machine hosted on Ubuntu is set to be ``192.168.40.16``.

 To update the package database and install MAAS, issue the following commands: